 Lisa Congdon, artist, illustrator, author and keynote speaker spoke openly about her insecurities and how she’s adapting her life following a burnout.
 I was interested in learning about the vulnerability hangover, something that can arise when we share our ideas and creativity online.
-After all it can occasionally feel a little terrifying putting our life and thoughts out there.
+After all, it can feel a little terrifying to share our life and thoughts.

 I move my body every day.

 If the answer isn’t “HELL YES,” I say no.

 I attempt to approach everything as a beginner.

 I am creating space for relationships.